JhouLab/Pi5WebcamRecorder/README.md

 In the above filenames, YYYY-MM-DD_HHmm is the date and time, X is the camera number (1-4), and AnimalID is entered manually or transmitted via GPIO logic inputs.

+h264 codec is pretty efficient.
+Files are typically about 2MB/min, or 33kB/sec.
+This will reach 1GB after about 6-8 hours.

 # CONFIGURING: